 Ole' Christmas Tree, Ole' Christmas Tree

 I can remember when I was a kid.
-It came to be time to cut a Christmas tree for Grandma'sGrandma's house.
+It was time to cut a Christmas tree for Grandma'sGrandma's house.
 There were very few pines or firs of the right size and shape so that we would go out into the fields, and the tree we always came back with was an eastern red cedar of just the right height and symmetry to look good across the room from the old wood stove.
-The area'sarea's people valued the eastern red cedar as a decoration and as fence posts and beams to support the floors and roofs of sheds and barns.
+The area's people valued the eastern red cedar as a decoration and as fence posts and beams to support the floors and roofs of sheds and barns.
 The fragrant needles were sometimes brought in and just placed around as a sort of natural air freshener.
-The chickens use the giant cedar on the property to sleep, which meant that underneath the cedar was the cedar'scedar's best place to get worms for fishing.
+The chickens use the giant cedar on the property to sleep, which means that underneath the cedar was the cedar'scedar's best place to get worms for fishing.
 Moss also looks great underneath a tree.

 The eastern red cedar is an excellent plant to be placed by the discerning gardener or landscaper, as it is nearly unsurpassed as a windbreak of hedgerow tree.
 As a native species, the planter will enjoy its tree year after year without ever worrying about its seeds being scattered and becoming an invasive species.
 The eastern red cedar truly is a tree for all purposes and seasons.
 Trumpet vines are great to use for wreaths also.